Good Will Hunting: Pre-production

 In early 1997, Bender, Moore, and Van Sant began auditioning actors at the Bowery Hotel in New York, casting Cole Hauser as Billy but struggling to find performers for the roles of Skylar and Lambeau.
 The team eventually chose actress Minnie Driver for Skylar, with Van Sant saying of her audition: "She just blew us away".
-However, Driver stated that Weinstein sent a sexist note to the casting director, disagreeing with the team's choice because "nobody would want to fuck" Driver, which left her "devastated" at the idea that she might not be hired for misogynistic reasons.
+However, Driver stated that Weinstein sent a sexist note to the casting director, disagreeing with the team's choice because "nobody would want to fuck" Driver, which left her "devastated" and worried that she might not be hired for misogynistic reasons.
 Weinstein denied Driver's claim regarding the note, but stated that he had wanted to cast Ashley Judd in the role at first.
 Actor Stellan Skarsgård received the script while shooting Steven Spielberg's 1997 film Amistad and accepted the offer for the role of Lambeau.
-Van Sant and the production team assumed that Casey would play Morgan, since he embodied the character's personality and often spent time with the team.
+Van Sant and the production team assumed that Casey would play Morgan, since the role had been written for him by Affleck and Damon and he often spent time with the team.
 However, Casey initially refused the part to focus on making a documentary of the production, before accepting to appear in Good Will Hunting.

 Meanwhile, the production team began scouting locations in Toronto, but realized that some of the scenes had to be shot in Boston to truly capture the city's character.
-Affleck and Damon gave tours of South Boston to Skarsgård and Williams at the latter's request; one night, the duo brought Williams to the L Street Tavern, attracting a large crowd of residents.
+Affleck and Damon guided Skarsgård and Williams around South Boston; one night, the duo brought Williams to the L Street Tavern, attracting a large crowd of residents.
 Williams liked the gritty atmosphere of the bar and called Weinstein to inform him that he wanted to shoot some of Affleck and Damon's scenes at that bar.